-The effective date of the Plan is December 1, 2020.
+The effective date of the Plan is December 1, 2024.
+The Plan was restated in its entirety effective December 1, 2024.

 The Plan Year begins on December 1 and ends on November 30.

 See also Part Ten: Summary of Welfare Benefits and the Welfare Benefit Contract Documents for more information on each Coverage Feature.